DeliceLydia/DeliceLydia/README.md

 ![Delice's github stats](https://github-readme-stats.vercel.app/api?username=DeliceLydia)

-I am open to new opportunities, if you like what you see please[hit me up!😎]("")
+Open to new opportunities, if you like what you see please [hit me up!😎]("")